 Examples of real estate VR

-For staging services to real estate agencies there is Rooomy platform.
-They emphasize on staged houses being sold faster and at a higher price, and they are quite right.
+For staging services to real estate agencies, there is Rooomy platform.
+They emphasize staged houses being sold faster and at a higher price, and they are quite right.
 Beside realtors, every ordinary person can become an interior designer for his/her own house via Rooomy.
-It offers virtual modelling options, ability of 2D-to-3D image conversion, etc.
+It offers virtual modeling options, the ability of 2D-to-3D image conversion, etc.

 As printed images are totally outdated, and even first virtual reality home tours, made with 360° camera, are not as up-to-date marketing tools as modern VR experiences.
 Matteport provides all-in-one reality capture system with help of their unique 3D camera.
 This special camera allows production of real estate tours in 4K resolution.